 You can even capture some views of the stunning Paria River Valley.

-With so many fun places to hide, climb, and explore at this natural playground, be sure to set aside a few hours!
+With so many fun places to hide, climb, and explore at this natural playground, you could easily spend a few hours here.
+Just be sure to bring plenty of water, especially in the summer since there is no shade in the area.

 *Related post: for another one of Utah’s best-kept secrets, check out our guide to visiting Utah’s Pink Lake!

-Other hikes near Toadstools Trail:
+Other Hikes Near Toadstools Trail:

 - Buckskin Gulch: Buckskin Gulch is one of the most popular slot canyon hikes in Utah.
 The trail runs continuously for 15 miles through a canyon, making it one of the longest slot canyons in the world.
 You do not have to complete the entire trail to enjoy the beauty.
 Permits are required for day hiking and overnight backpacking.